 - Stage 1: Systolic 130-139 / Diastolic of 80-89

 - Stage 2: Systolic at least 140 / Diastolic at least 90

-These new parameters do away with the designation of prehypertension and upgrades people formerly at risk of hypertension to full status.
+These revised parameters do away with the designation of prehypertension and upgrades people formerly at risk of hypertension to full status.
 That brings the total estimated number of Americans with high blood pressure up to 46% of the population, or about 100 million people.2

 Blood Pressure Explained